dhis2/dhis2-docs/src/sysadmin/concepts/Upgrade-Guide.md

   process is a bit manual.

 ### Why do we need to upgrade
-Or asked differently, are there problems running outdated software ?.
+Or asked differently, are there problems running outdated software?
 There surely are lots of problems with outdated software.
 Only 3 dhis2 major releases are supported, you want to always run actively supported version.
 Some of the reasons listed below.

-   - to be withing supported verssg  of dhis2, usually the latest three versions.
+   - to be withing supported version  of dhis2, usually the latest three versions.
    - to get latest security fixes
    - to get latest bug fixes
    - latest version might be having performance improvement
    - new features could be shipped with the latest releases.
    - To meet  required dependencies.
    - Unlike other software systems, like Linux OSes, dhis2 upgrade process is not automated, this is an hands on task.
 You will need to to the upgrade yourself.
 You will need to plan better, know prior required and recommended dependencies.
-   - It it advisable to upgrade to bleeding version ?.
+   - It it advisable to upgrade to bleeding version?
 Sometimes the upgrades introduces new problems, regressions, breaking changes, issues never envisaged.
 That is why we develop this plan.

 ### Types of upgrade
 It depends on the scope really, upgrades can have many forms, it can be